JAMPS657/Personal_Projects/Personal Programming Projects/README.md

 3. Simple Text Game

 Rstudio
-1. Laptop Market Price in Relation Specifications
+1. Bayesian Model for Laptop Market Price in Relation Specifications
 2. Employer Advertisement Trends in Chicago

 ## About Me